csev/cc4e/book/chap06.md

 data in a single area of storage, without embedding any machine-dependent information in the program.

-As an example, again from a compiler symbol table, suppose that constants may be int's, float's or character pointers.
+As an example, again from a compiler symbol table, suppose that constants may be `int`'s, `float`'s or character pointers.
 The value of a particular constant must be stored in a variable of the proper type, yet it is most convenient for table management if the value occupies the same amount of storage and is stored in the same place regardless of its type.
 This is the purpose of a union - to provide a single variable which can legitimately hold any one of several types.
 As with fields, the syntax is based on structures.

-    union u\_tag {
+    union u_tag {
      int ival;
      float fval;
      char *pval;
     } uval;

 [comment]: <> (page 139 , CHAPTER 6 STRUCTURES 139 )

-The variable uval will be large enough to hold the largest of the three types, regardless of the machine it is compiled on - the code is independent of hardware characteristics.
-Any one of these types may be assigned to uval and then used in expressions, so long as the usage is consistent: the type retrieved must be the type most recently stored.
+The variable `uval` will be large enough to hold the largest of the three types, regardless of the machine it is compiled on - the code is independent of hardware characteristics.
+Any one of these types may be assigned to
+`uval` and then used in expressions, so long as the usage is consistent: the type retrieved must be the type most recently stored.
 It is the responsibility of the programmer to keep track of what type is currently stored in a union;
 the results are machine dependent if something is stored as one type and